EduardoVernier/dynamic-projections/README.md

 Let's break this plot down.
 Light colors represent good metric results.
 The colormap was normalized independently by the min and max of each column.
 We removed convolutional autoencoders from this plot because they are only used in two datasets.

 The leftmost block represents **stability** metrics.
-We can clearly see that, on average, pca_s4 and AE-based methods score very highly in this regard.
-Predictably, tsne_s1, that is, tsne computed independently for each timestep, is the most unstable of the techniques.
+We can see that, on average, pca_s4 and AE-based methods score very highly in this regard.
+Predictably, tsne_s1, that is, t-SNE computed independently for each timestep, is the most unstable of the techniques.

 The next two blocks relate to **spatial** metrics.
-The first one represents the ability of a method to preserve the distances from the nD space in mD, while the last block measures the ability to preserve neighbors in nD or members of the same class close together in mD.
+The first one represents the ability of a method to preserve the distances from the nD space in mD, while the last block measures the ability to maintain neighbors in nD or members of the same class close together in mD.

 Here the results surprised me.
 I always thought that PCA was pretty good at preserving distances, but if you want to better understand the nD neighborhoods, you would be better off with t-SNE.
-Our results confirms the first hypothesis, PCA (and AEs) are better than t-SNE at distance preservation, but, interestingly, t-SNE wasn't vastly superior than the other techniques regarding neighborhood preservation/hits.
+Our results confirm the first hypothesis, PCA (and AEs) are better than t-SNE at distance preservation, but, interestingly, t-SNE wasn't vastly superior to the other techniques regarding neighborhood preservation/hits.

 So, very objectively, just looking at how light each row is, we can say that pca_s4 and AE/VAE are the best techniques for dynamic dimensionality reduction, as they score highly on all of our tested metrics.